ualberta-smr/DocumentationQuality/README.md

 `Summary/analyze/TaskExtractor/properties/config.properties`

 - Updated verb lists for Task Extraction are found in this directory:
-`Summary/analyze/TaskExtractor/properties`
+`Summary/analyze/TaskExtractor/properties/`

 - HCI Checklist Heuristics found in this file:
 `Summary/analyze/HCI/checklist.py`

 ### Regex expressions
 We use various regex expressions in our metric implementations.
-To match the different method calls for the different languages, the regex used can be found in the respective `<language>_matcher.py` file in the `Summary\analyze\MethodLinker` directory.
-For examples the regex used to match Python function calls can be found in `Summary\analyze\MethodLinker\python_matcher.py`.
+To match the different method calls for the different languages, the regex used can be found in the respective `<language>_matcher.py` file in the `Summary/analyze/MethodLinker/` directory.
+For examples the regex used to match Python function calls can be found in `Summary/analyze/MethodLinker/python_matcher.py`.

-# Installation Instructions
+# Installing and Running the Web tool (locally)

 ## Requirements
-Python libraries are in the `requirements.txt` file.
-However, this project additionally needs:
+Python dependencies are in the `requirements.txt` file.
+Please run `python install -r requirements.txt`.
+This project additionally needs:
 1. MySQL Server 8.0 ([Installation guide](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/), [Downloads](https://dev.mysql.com/downloads/mysql/))

 ## Installation